aplteam/Tatin/docs/PublishingPackages.md

 If you run your own Tatin Server we suggest that you create a UUID and use that as an API key.

-In order for an API key to be accepted by a Tatin Server it must be added to the file `Credentials.txt` in the Registry's root directory.
+For an API key to be accepted by a Tatin Server it must be added to the file `Credentials.txt` in the Registry's root directory.
 The file might or might not exist, and if it exists it might be empty.

 Make sure that you specify it as either